spacetelescope/ins-jwst-community-software/tier2_standards/api_documentation.md

 All of the modules, functions, classes, and/or methods in your code base should be accompanied by a docstring.

 If docstrings already exist in your code base, we will not force you to change the formatting, only to make sure that the formatting is self-consistent and all of the information discussed above is included when relevant.
-If you are newly adding docstrings, we highly recommend you follow the NumpyDocs and `PEP257` style.
+If you are adding docstrings for the first time, we highly recommend you follow the NumpyDocs and `PEP257` style.

 If developers feel it is appropriate, they may want to make the docstrings easier to find for users by compiling and placing them in their main documentation.
 This can be done using [Sphinx](https://www.sphinx-doc.org/en/master/index.html) to build their documentation and using one of the following plugins to automatically include the docstrings: